WHAT YOU NEED TO KNOW BEFORE DRIVING IN NAMIBIA

 Be-lavie Tip: Get into a habit of turning your headlights on as soon as you get into the car.

 You may think that wildlife is concentrated inside of the National Parks in Namibia.
-This again, you will be surprised to know that we bumped into a medley of animals on our driving in Namibia itinerary.
+This again, you will be surprised to know that we bumped into a medley of animals on our drives.
 Oryx, leopards, cheetahs, baboons, springbok as well as giraffes, ostriches were all roaming the planes quite freely and crossed the road whilst we slowed down and waited for them to pass.

 It’s good to note that the roads are not just for cars but you do have to share them with some of this beautiful wildlife and anything can possibly run into the road so concentration and keeping your eyes on the road at all times is priority.